Son Cries tears Of Happiness As South Korea Reach World Cup Last 16 - UrduPoint

 Tottenham striker Son was again not at his best and has still not scored in Qatar, but produced a brilliant assist for Hwang's winner.

+After crying tears of sorrow in the last two World Cups, with South Korea eliminated in the group stage in both 2014 and 2018, finally Son was able to shed tears of joy.

-"I believe these tears are tears of happiness," said Son.
+"I believe these tears are tears of happiness," he said.
 "We waited really long for this moment and we as players believed altogether we could do this.

 "There were moments when I wasn't able to do my best and I am thankful for my team-mates that they were able to cover me in the moments I wasn't able to fulfil my duties, and I'm very proud of them."
-South Korea, who were eliminated in the group stage in 2014 and 2018, have now reached the knockout phase for only the third time in their history.
+South Korea have now reached the knockout phase for only the third time in their history.

 If Brazil finish top of their group later Friday they will face South Korea in the next round.